burntsouup/JavaScript/4 - Control Structures.md

             - OR example - `expr1 || expr2` returns `true` if either operand is true

-            :warning: AND and OR doesn't return a boolean value, instead, they are used to compare conditions that can return boolean values
+            :bulb: AND and OR doesn't return a boolean value, instead, they are used to compare conditions that can return boolean values

-            :warning: if the OR operator is used for assignment:
+            :bulb: if the OR operator is used for assignment:

             - if one operand is true/truthy and the other is false/falsy, then the true/truthy operand is returned

             - if both operands are true/truthy, then the left operand is returned

             - if both operands are false/falsy, then the right operand is returned

             - Examples: